-Expected Outcome: Activities under this topic respond directly to the goal of the Mission ‘A Soil Deal for Europe' (Mission Soil) to set up 100 living labs and lighthouses to lead the transition to healthy soils by 2030.
-They support the specific objectives of the Mission Soil (see the Mission implementation plan).

-Activities should also contribute to meeting the European Green Deal ambitions and targets and more specifically those of the EU Biodiversity Strategy for 2030, the EU soil strategy for 2030 and the proposal for a Soil Monitoring and Resilience Directive, as well as the EU Water Framework Directive, the Nitrates Directive, the Zero Pollution Action Plan, the Communication on Boosting Biotechnology and Biomanufacturing in the EU, as well as to Sustainable Development Goals 15 on Life on land and 3 on Good health and well-being.
+Expected Outcome: Activities under this topic respond directly to the goal of the Mission Soil to set up 100 living labs and lighthouses to lead the transition to healthy soils by 2030 and support the objectives and targets of the Mission Soil.
+Activities should also contribute to the Common Agricultural Policy, and to meeting the European Green Deal ambitions and targets and more specifically those of the EU Biodiversity Strategy for 2030, the EU soil strategy for 2030 and the proposal for a Soil Monitoring and Resilience Directive, as well as the EU Water Framework Directive, the Water Resilience Strategy, the Nitrates Directive, the Zero Pollution Action Plan, the Communication on Boosting Biotechnology and Biomanufacturing in the EU, as well as to the Sustainable Development Goals.

 Project results are expected to contribute to all the following expected outcomes:

-increased capacities for participatory, interdisciplinary and transdisciplinary R&I to co-create, and co-implement economically viable soil health solutions to reduce eutrophication, including improved monitoring and standardized soil data at local and regional levels;
+enhanced capacities for participatory, interdisciplinary and transdisciplinary R&I to co-create, and co-implement economically viable soil health solutions to reduce eutrophication from agriculture and improve water quality;

+improved soil health monitoring and increased availability of high quality, standardised soil data at local and regional levels;

 increased availability of practice-oriented knowledge and tools for land managers and land users, leading to better adoption of effective soil health solutions to reduce eutrophication in diverse contexts;

-better understanding of soil processes and functions contributing to eutrophication in regions where the living labs are implemented;

-policy makers are more aware of risks associated with eutrophication and local needs regarding soil health including the economic sustainability of solutions and use this knowledge to design and implement more effective policies to reduce eutrophication while enhancing soil health.
+policy makers are more aware of risks associated with eutrophication and local needs regarding soil health, including its drivers, and can use this knowledge to design and implement more effective policies to reduce eutrophication and enhancing soil health while considering the economic sustainability of solutions.

-Scope: Eutrophication is a critical environmental issue that primarily affects water bodies but is largely driven by nutrient dynamics in soils.
-Eutrophication leads to algal blooms, hypoxia, and biodiversity loss, which in turn disrupts the entire food chains threatening both food availability and safety.
-While its visible impacts are aquatic, the root causes often stem from terrestrial management practices, particularly in agricultural soils.
-The excessive accumulation of nutrients in soils, predominantly nitrogen (N) and phosphorus (P) and their runoff or leaching into water bodies degrades water quality and linked ecosystem services.
-While soils are only one of multiple nutrient sources that affect freshwater and marine ecosystems, managing soils represents an important strategy for the mitigation of eutrophication.
-Degraded soils with low water retention and limited nutrient cycling capacity, exacerbates this situation.
+Scope: Eutrophication is a critical environmental issue that primarily affects water bodies but is largely driven by nutrient dynamics in soils together with diffuse source contributions.
+Eutrophication leads to algal blooms, hypoxia, and biodiversity loss, which in turn disrupt the entire food chains threatening both food availability and safety, as well as other ecosystems functions and the services they provide (e.g. drinking water, recreation).
+Soil management practices, particularly in agricultural soils, can lead to an excessive accumulation of nutrients in soils, predominantly nitrogen (N) and phosphorus (P), and runoff or leaching into water bodies.
+Thus, soil management represents an important strategy to mitigate eutrophication.
+Moreover, degraded soils with low water retention and limited nutrient cycling capacity, exacerbate eutrophication.
 Therefore, the restoration of soil health offers a critical opportunity for nutrient interception and reduction of downstream aquatic impacts.

 The Mission Soil proposes the deployment of living labs as a novel approach to research and innovation in soil health.
 Living labs have the potential to facilitate a green transition by involving multiple actors in real-life sites within a local/regional setting to co-create soil health solutions and achieve large-scale impacts on soil health and soil governance.
 Projects funded under this topic should deploy a number of living labs to expand and complement the network of soil health living labs initiated in previous Mission Soil topics to gradually establish 100 living labs and lighthouses to lead the transition towards healthy soils by 2030.